| |

 July 15th, was the first to be held in Capt.
 Ball's honour by

+the squadron."
 Jun 59: "The Squadron's ensuing move to Wattisham marks the

 end of another chapter in the Squadron's history.
 This 8 years